galenhuntington/hmp3-ng/README.md

 ##  hmp3-ng

-The `hmp3` music player was introduced in 2005, and has a nice, curses-based interface.
-I have myself been using it for over a decade.
+The `hmp3` music player, written in Haskell, was introduced in 2005, and has a curses-based interface which can be used in an ordinary text terminal.
 But it has become abandonware: the last update was in June 2008, and it no longer builds with today's Haskell and standard libraries.

-This repository is an attempt to resurrect this software.
-It is a work in progress.
+This repository is a work in progress to resurrect this software.

 The original Darcs repo has vanished from the Internet.
-However, I have a copy I checked out in 2008 (to hack on!) with all the patches through version 1.5.1 (the latest is 1.5.2.1, which I had at one point but cannot find), and Hackage hosts tarballs for following versions.
+However, I have a copy I checked out in 2008 (to hack on!) with all the patches through version 1.5.1 (the latest is 1.5.2.1, which I had at one point but cannot find), and Hackage hosts tarballs for several versions.

 *  I used [darcs-to-git](https://github.com/purcell/darcs-to-git)
 to port to Git.

-*  I added commits for the changes in the two later versions.
+*  I added commits for the changes in the two later published versions.
-These were fairly small, the bulk being the regeneration of the `configure` file using GNU `autoconf`.
+These were fairly small, the bulk being the regeneration of the `configure` file using a newer version of GNU `autoconf`.

 *  I updated the code to compile under modern GHC (8.6.5 as of this writing) and libraries.
 Some code could not be directly ported,